 6. Small Fan

-Sometimes the cabins can get warm and it’s nice to have a small fan.
+Sometimes the cruise cabins can get warm and it’s nice to have a small fan.
 They are also nice to drown out noise in the hall and such.

 7. Canned Drinks

 Check with the cruise line you are sailing on for their policy but most allow drinks to be brought on board.
 Carnival for example, allows 12 cans per person but no bottles.
+Royal Caribbean and other lines have varying policies.

 8. Coffee Creamer